 Determining the Difference Between Gifts and Sponsored Projects

 The term "grant" does not determine the classification of an award as a sponsored project or gift.
 Private sector entities (private agencies, professional associations, private foundations, corporate foundations and corporations) may be either donors or sponsors depending on the nature, intent and expectations of the funding they are providing.
 Some grants may be classified as philanthropic gifts (for example, a donation from a tax-exempt foundation that is operating a charitable giving program) and grants requiring contractual performance commitments from the University may also come from certain charitable foundations.
 Even though the donor is philanthropic in nature, the award itself may contain terms and conditions requiring its classification as a sponsored project

-The Longwood University Foundation, the Office of Corporate and Foundation Relations, and the Office of Sponsored Programs & Research have jointly developed the following guidelines to assist individuals seeking external support in correctly classifying awards and determining if any funds deriving from their particular proposal should be routed through the University Foundation or the Office of Sponsored Programs & Research.
+The Longwood University Foundation and the Office of Sponsored Programs & Research have jointly developed the following guidelines to assist individuals seeking external support in correctly classifying awards and determining if any funds deriving from their particular proposal should be routed through the Longwood University Foundation office or the Office of Sponsored Programs & Research.

 Definition of a Sponsored Project

 A sponsored project (or sponsored program, as the terms are synonymous) is any research, instruction, public service or scholarly activity that is supported (in whole or in part) with funds, materials, or other resources, provided by sources external to the University, and for which a formal written agreement exists, specific outcomes or deliverables are expected, and technical and financial reports are required.
 Sponsored projects can come in various forms, including, but not limited to, grants, contracts, and cooperative agreements.